 - 24-hour delay timer

-Have you ever thought of using a pressure cooker as a canner?
+Have you ever thought of using pressure cookers for canning?
 Well, you can with the Presto 01781 23-Quart Pressure Canner and Cooker!
-This giant canner and cooker duo, while primarily for canning, can cook massive amounts of food.
+This giant canner and cooker duo, while primarily for used for canning, can cook massive amounts of food.
 Did you know that the USDA deems canning the only truly safe method for preserving poultry, meats, seafood, and vegetables?
-It’s true!
-Best of all, it offers a 12-year limited warranty, which easily beats out many pressure cookers – and it’s under $100.
+It's true!
+Best of all, it offers a 12-year limited warranty, which easily beats out many other models – and it’s under $100, making it one of the best stovetop cookers out there!
 Its versatility and capability alone may this Presto appliance a must-buy.
-While it doesn’t offer any other methods of cooking apart from pressuring canning and cooking, if you are happy with just the two, you’re all set to go.
+While it doesn't offer any other methods of cooking apart from pressuring canning and cooking, if you are happy with just the two, you're all set to go.

 - Constructed of warp-resistant, heavy-gauge aluminum